jordan-castro/easyjs/README.md

 I've never been a fan of JS but it has a huge ecosystem and runs natively in the browser.

 ## 2 things
-2 Things I want easyjs to accomplish for myself is:
+2 things easyjs is built to accomplish is:
 1. Be an easy scripting programming language with a rich standard library.
 2. Run natively in the web for easy sharing.

-3. Be embedable using the `easyjsr` runtime.
+## ECMAScript version
+Easyjs uses the ECMAScript 2020 version (ES11).
+This means that new features being added to ECMAScript will not be oficially supported.
+But a smart person could include them in their project using macros and the `javascript{}` statement.

 > [!WARNING]
 > This language is still in development we are currently on v0.4.3